kyma-project/test-infra/docs/prow/offboarding-checklist.md

 ## Rotate all the Secrets

-All the secrets that were valid when the person was in the project should be rotated.
-Follow [Prow secret management](./prow-secrets-management.md) to create a new key ring and new secrets.
-Then, use [secrets populator](./../../development/tools/cmd/secretspopulator/README.md) to update all the secrets on Prow cluster.
+All the Secrets that were valid when the person was in the project must be rotated.
+Follow the [Prow secret management](./prow-secrets-management.md) to create a new keyring and new Secrets.
+Then, use [Secrets populator](./../../development/tools/cmd/secretspopulator/README.md) to update all the Secrets in the Prow cluster.